ricardo-perezo/Team.UI.Standards/angularJS-docs/README.md

  >AngularJS supports Single Page Application via multiple views on a single page.
 To do this AngularJS has provided **ng-view** and **ng-template** [directives](#directives) and *$routeProvider* services.

+ >By the way **MVC** components in angular:

+>- Model — Models are the properties of a scope; scopes are attached to the DOM where scope properties are accessed through bindings.
+>- View — The template (HTML with data bindings) that is rendered into the View.
+>- Controller — The ngController directive specifies a Controller class; the class contains business logic behind the application to decorate the scope with functions and values

 ## Controllers

  Is defined by a JavaScript constructor function that is used to augment the AngularJS Scope.
 When a Controller is attached to the DOM via the